Rules and Regulations

 4. If two or more teams are still tied: Coin toss.

-If no team is eliminated from an opportunity to advance to Gold there will be no tie-breaking sets.
+If no team is eliminated from an opportunity to advance to Gold with a free entry to AAU Nationals on the line (ie: Grand Prix and Super Regional tournaments) there will be no tie-breaking sets.
 In three-way ties, ties will be broken, without repetition, in this order:

 1. Pool match record.